 Reduce unnecessary tests with member data

-Getting to know your members better can reduce overuse and save your plan money
+Getting to know your members better can help your health plan decrease overuse and lower costs over time

 A hospital performs a low-value test or procedure every minute and a half, according to a report from the Lown Institute.
-These services have little impact on patient health, and are unnecessary costs.
+These services have little impact on patient health, and are often seen as unnecessary costs.

 Overuse may seem like a problem primarily at the hospital level.
-But health plans can also make an impact on reducing unnecessary tests and overspending.
+But health plans can also make an impact on eliminating unnecessary tests and overspending.

 What is overuse?